 - Set expectations about where you will use technology.
 “You can play your tablet in our home.
 When we have to wait at stores and restaurants, you can look at a book or play with a toy.”

-- Consider creating a family media use plan that works within your family’s values and time.
+- Consider creating a plan that works within your family’s values and time.
+See How to Make a Family Media Use Plan for specific ideas and suggestions.

-- Get more ideas from our podcast on Too Much Tech: Sceen Time and Families.
+- Get more ideas from our podcast on Too Much Tech: Screen Time and Families.

 Being consistent with technology limits allows the child to experience a balance of digital games and hands-on play.
 Limiting media use can positively impact your child’s sleep, learning and social skills, behavior, and health.